czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I coded before noon, so I could do it with a fresh mind, which was quite useful.
 **Link to work:** N/A

+### Day 13: April 26, 2020

+**Today's Progress**: Today I set aside Java for a little bit and continued CS50.
+I submitted the Scratch Problem set.
+I did not know about Scratch before, it was a real surprise.
+After that I continued with the C lecture.

+**Thoughts:** : The CS50 teacher is amazing and the course is absolutely engaging and worthwhile.
+I am so surprised how much I did not know about computers! (even so I am an Engineer)
+**Link to work:** N/A